 Hirschsprung disease can cause constipation, diarrhea, and vomiting and sometimes lead to serious colon complications, like enterocolitis and toxic megacolon, which can be life-threatening.
 So it’s important that Hirschsprung disease be diagnosed and treated as early as possible.

 The large intestine moves digested material through the gut by a series of contractions called peristalsis.
 This is controlled by nerves in between the layers of muscle tissue in the intestine.

 Children who have Hirschsprung disease are missing those nerves along part of the length of their colons.
 This prevents the colon from relaxing, which can cause a blockage of digested material and make it difficult to pass stool.

 Hirschsprung disease can affect the entire large intestine, which is called long-segment disease, or it can affect a shorter length of the colon closer to the rectum (short-segment disease).
 It’s more common for nerve cells to stop developing closer to the rectum, since in the womb cells develop on a pathway that starts at the top of the large intestine and ends at the end, near the rectum.
 (So, with Hirschsprung disease, nerve cells just stop developing while on that pathway.)

 Doctors aren’t entirely sure why some children get Hirschsprung disease, but they do know it can run in families and affects boys more often than girls.
 In fact, Hirschsprung disease is about five times more common in males than females.
 Children with Down syndrome and genetic heart conditions also have an increased risk of Hirschsprung disease.

 The symptoms of Hirschsprung disease may vary depending on the severity of the condition.
-Children with severe cases will usually have symptoms within the first few days of life.
-Milder cases may not be detected until later.
+Children with severe cases usually will have symptoms within the first few days of life.
+Milder cases might not be spotted until later.

 Newborns with Hirschsprung disease may show these signs: